-As a chemical compound of ibogaine, ibogaine hydrochloride is used in the treatment of addiction.
+As a chemical compound of Ibogaine, Ibogaine hydrochloride is used in the treatment of addiction.
 Ibogaine hydrochloride is a naturally-occurring compound extracted from the root of the Tabernanthe iboga shrub native to Africa.
-Ibogaine hydrochloride is used to flush toxins (such as opiates and other drugs) from the body, and help dramatically reduce the uncomfortable symptoms associated with physical withdrawal associated with addiction.
+Ibogaine hydrochloride is used to flush toxins (such as opiates and other drugs) from the body, and help dramatically reduce the uncomfortable symptoms associated with physical withdrawal from addiction.

-Ibogaine hydrochloride is extracted from the root of the iboga plant.
+Ibogaine hydrochloride is extracted from the root of the Iboga root bark.
 Contained in the second layer of the bark are approximately 12 different alkaloids.
-The three most prominent alkaloids that are extracted include: ibogaine, ibogamine, and iboagline.
+The three most prominent alkaloids that are extracted include: Ibogaine, Ibogamine, and Iboagline.

 Classifications of Ibogaine